 “They liked having that little bit of information in the name so that when you are in the apple section trying to decide which apple to purchase, you have some idea of what to expect,” Ross said in the release.

-The "crisp" portion of the name not only plays up the variety's texture but also links to one of its parents, Honeycrisp.
+The "crisp" portion of the brand name not only plays up the variety's texture but also links to one of its parents, Honeycrisp.
 The other parent is Enterprise.

 Proprietary Variety Management, a Yakima-based firm specializing in the management of proprietary varieties, also surveyed shoppers in retail locations.

-Now that a name is chosen, the university will work with the apple industry to develop a logo and accompanying graphics to support the brand launch before fruit goes to market.
+Now that a brand name is chosen, the university will work with the apple industry to develop a logo and accompanying graphics to support the brand launch before fruit goes to market.